Khaspper/MoFlo-Take-Home-Project/README.md

 I did some house searching and I found out that the inputs agents need to fill out are

 Just practiced retrieving the listings from supabase... and I realized I needed photos as well and now I don't know how to do that

+Sat Nov 22nd 2025 3:16 PM

+Forgot to journal this part but I finished setting up Supabase kinda nervous about it I also copied the style from MoLetters for the UI design and then I found a MoFlo Youtube video so I will copy that for the `/create` page...
+I'm most nervous for the `/create`